dykstrom/mazela-man/04-chapter-4/README.md

 The `Component` class also has other callback methods that you can override.
-The method `onRemoved` is called right before the component is removed from the entity, and the method `onUpdate` is called each tick during game play
+The method `onRemoved` is called right before the component is removed from the entity, and the method `onUpdate` is called each frame during game play

 If you run the app now, you'll see that although the player is animated, the same animation cycle is played all the time.
 We need to add some more code to change animation according to